tigransloyan/pedrokroger.net/source/_posts/2013-05-07-how-does-pascals-triangle-sound.markdown

 Now let's add some restrictions.
-We'll generate the same hundred random notes from the chromatic scale, but this time with a smaller range and with only two durations:
+We'll generate the same hundred random notes from the chromatic scale, but this time within a smaller range and with only two durations:

 ``` python